Copyright © Division of Cognitive Neuroscience

 Evaluation

 As this seminar has no exam, active participation is essential for a successful completion of the course.
-This consists of attending classes, presenting one or several papers, and participating in the follow-up discussion.
 Questions regarding the main points of each class will be provided in order to facilitate understanding and encourage critical thinking.
-After each class students should be able to answer such questions.
+Answers to these questions will be discussed at the beginning of next class.

-- By presenting a paper you can earn up to 8-15 points, depending on the length & difficulty of the paper and the quality of your presentation.
-The maximum number of points for each paper is provided above.
+- By presenting a paper you earn up to 8-15 points, depending on the length & difficulty of the paper and the quality of your presentation.

-For a pass with 2 KPs you need to earn at least 24 pts, which can be achieved by regular attendance + 1 paper presentation.
+For a pass with 2 credits you need to earn at least 24 pts, which can be easily achieved by regular attendance, quizzes and 1 paper presentation.

 Dr. Gediminas Luksys, PhD